mlevydaniel/api-request-strategies/README.md

 .
 ├── data/ # Directory where data is stored
 ├── modules/ # Directory containing scripts
-│── main.py # Script for pulling one book per second │── main_threading.py # Script using threading to handle latency
-│── main_multiple_books.py # Script for pulling data for multiple books simultaneously ├── requirements.txt # List of dependencies
+│── main.py # Script for pulling one coin per second │── main_multithreading.py # Script using multithreading to pull data for multiple coins simultaneously │── main_async.py # Script for pulling data for multiple coins simultaneously using asyncio ├── requirements.txt # List of dependencies
 └── README.md # Project documentation
 ```